 That's just the way it is.
 Across the nation, that's how the prosecutors do it.
 Many defendants don't like that because if it's their decision, then I'm in a position of what if they don't like what I say, then I'll get no benefit for the cooperation.

 That's just the nature of cooperation.
 That's just how it works.
-Sometimes you can even get the judge involved because ultimately, they have to decide whether or not you're going to get the 5K departure.
+Sometimes, you can even get the judge involved because, ultimately, they have to decide whether or not you're going to get the 5K departure.

-They also decide whether or not you're going to get to go below the mandatory minimum, and whether or not you're going to get any levels shaved off your sentence.
+They also decide whether or not you're going to get to go below the mandatory minimum and whether or not you're going to get any levels shaved off your sentence.

 So, pick up the phone if you need the best and have a federal criminal case.
 Ask for a meeting with Ron Hedding.
 At the Hedding Law Firm, we offer a free case evaluation via phone or contact form.
+Having a skilled attorney by your side can provide the support and guidance you need during this challenging time.